 Note: Lucas’ parents, US actress and writer Bess Meredyth and director Wilfred Lucas, made three films in Australia in 1920-1 with Snowy Baker and local producer E. J. Carroll, one of which, The Man from Kangaroo has survived to the 21st Century.

-John Meredyth Lucas (2004) Eighty Odd Years in Hollywood: Memoir of a Career in Film and Television.
+- John Meredyth Lucas (2004) Eighty Odd Years in Hollywood: Memoir of a Career in Film and Television.
 McFarland and Co.

-Ross Carpenter Legends of Australian Ice – Site also includes photos of Joan and Mauricette.
+- Ross Carpenter Legends of Australian Ice – Site also includes photos of Joan and Mauricette.

 National Library of Australia, Trove,